GenericMappingTools/gmt/doc/rst/source/supplements/img/img2grd.rst

 match up.

 However, we can be smarter than this.
-Realizing that the input img file had pixels 2.0 minutes wide (or checking the nx and ny with grdinfo merc_grav.nc) we realize that merc_grav.nc used the full resolution of the img file and it has 2400 by 2039 pixels, and at 8 inches wide this is 300 pixels per inch.
+Realizing that the input img file had pixels 2.0 minutes wide (or checking the nx and ny with :doc:`grdinfo </grdinfo>` merc_grav.nc) we realize that merc_grav.nc used the full resolution of the img file and it has 2400 by 2039 pixels, and at 8 inches wide this is 300 pixels per inch.
 We decide we do not need that many and we will be